bruceravel/SCFtests/README.md

 This is just slightly more complex than NiO.
 It is diatomic, but with a slightly less orderly structure than NiO.
 Again, all parameters except for E0 are consistent within uncertainty, although the &alpha;
-parameter does show some correclation with E0.
+parameter does show some correlation with E0.
 All other parameters are essentially unchanged.

 The E0 parameter, with self-consistency, is equally far from 0 as for